ewpeng/PKUGalaxies20/README.md

 **Course:** Galactic Astronomy - Fall, 2016

-**Instructors:** Prof. [Eric Peng 彭逸西](http://kiaa.pku.edu.cn/~peng) <peng@pku.edu.cn>, Ms. Yulin Zhao 赵玉琳 <yulinzhao@pku.edu.cn>
+**Instructors:** Prof. [Eric Peng 彭逸西](http://kiaa.pku.edu.cn/~peng) <peng@pku.edu.cn>, Mr. Hua Gao 高桦 <gaohua@pku.edu.cn>

 **Course Description**

 This course is aimed at the first-year graduate student in astronomy, or advanced undergraduate astronomy majors.
 The goal of this class is for students to gain a working knowledge of the current state of research in the field of galaxy formation and evolution.
 By the end of the class, the student should be able to understand the context of any colloquium-level research presentation or conference review on galaxies, and to conduct small research projects in the field.

 This class is structured around student-led projects, student presentations, and end-of-semester debates.
 It is not the goal of this class to expose students to every topic in the field, but rather to explore a few important concepts in depth, and to encourage students to explore tangential material.
 The working languages of this class are English and Python.
-Students should bring their laptop computers to class.

 **Prerequisites**